 Notification under SUP 10A.14.10 R may be made by telephone, email or fax and should be made, where possible, within one business day of the firm becoming aware of the information.
 If the firm does not submit Form C, it should inform the FCA in due course of the reason.
 This could be done using Form D, if appropriate.

-A firm can submit Form C or Form E 6to the FCA in advance of the cessation date.
+A firm can submit Form C or Form E and the MiFID Article 4 APER Information Form4 to the FCA in advance of the cessation date.
 When a person ceases the arrangement under which they perform4 an FCA controlled function, they4 will automatically cease to be an FCA-approved person in relation to that FCA controlled function.
 A person can only be an FCA-approved person in relation to a specific FCA controlled function.
-Therefore, a person is not an FCA-approved person during any period between ceasing to perform one FCA controlled
+Therefore, a person is not an FCA-approved person during any period

 If a firm becomes aware of information which would reasonably be material to the assessment of an FCA-approved person's, or a FCA candidate's, fitness and propriety (see FIT), it must inform the FCA on Form D, or (if it is more practical to do so and with the prior agreement of the FCA) by e-mail or fax, as soon as practicable.